-In the case of Birendra Kr Rai v UOI, 1992 Supreme Court held that it is not necessary to handcuff a person but could be completed even by spoken words, if a person submits to the custody.
+In Birendra Kr Rai vs UOI, 1992, the Supreme Court held that it is not necessary to handcuff a person.
+But could be completed even by spoken words if a person submits to the custody.

-The provisions of this section are mandatory.
-Where a person is arrested without any warrant he should be immediately informed to the particulars of the offence and ground of his arrest and where the offence is bailable, it is his right to be released on bail.
+The provisions of Section 50 of CrPC are mandatory.
+Where a person is arrested without any warrant, he should be immediately informed of the particulars of the offence and ground of his arrest, and where the offence is bailable, it is his right to be released on bail.

-Section 51 : This section makes provision regarding search of the arrested person and making an inventory of the articles found upon him.
+Section 51 of CrPC makes provision regarding the search of the arrested person and making an inventory of the articles found upon him.

-Kasturi Lal v State of UP, AIR 1965
+Kasturi Lal vs the State of UP, 1965

-Taking of signature of person searched on the memo of recovery list is not required by this section.
-And if the recovery memo is not signed by the accused, then search is not illegal.
+Taking of signature of the person searched on the memo of the recovery list is not required by this section.
+And even if the recovery memo is not signed by the accused, then the search is not illegal.

-Section 53 : This section provides that a medical examination will be done at the request of police officer not below the rank of S.I (Sub Inspector)
+Section 53 of CrPC provides that a medical examination will be done at the request of a police officer, not below the rank of Sub Inspector (S.I).

-Anil A Lokhande v State of Maharashtra 1981
+Anil A Lokhande vs the State of Maharashtra, 1981

-Examination of blood, blood stains, semen, swabs in case of sexual offences, sputum, hair samples, sweat, finger nail clippings by the use of modern and scientific techniques.
+Explanation: Here examination means: Examination of blood, blood stains, semen, swabs in case of sexual offences, sputum, hair samples, sweat, fingernail clippings by using modern and scientific techniques.

-(Swab- an absorbent pad or piece of material used in surgery and medicine for cleaning wounds, applying medication, or taking specimens.
+> Swab- an absorbent pad or piece of material used in surgery and medicine to clean wounds, apply the medication, or take specimens.

 With the scientific advancements in India, DNA Profiling also comes under the ambit of examination under section 53.

-On the request of police officer not below the rank of sub inspector, the examination may be conducted by government medical practitioner but if the government medical practitioner is not on the radius of 16 km from the place where the offence is committed, the examination may be conducted by any medical practitioner.
-(Read from bare act section 53A)
+On the request of police officer not below the rank of sub-inspector, the examination may be conducted by a government medical practitioner.
+But if the government medical practitioner is not within the radius of 16 km from the place where the offence is committed, the examination may be conducted by any medical practitioner.
+(Read from bare act Section 53A, CrPC)

-Section 54 : Examination of arrested person by medical practitioner at the request of the arrested person.
-(As a Right)
+Examination of arrested person by medical practitioner at the request of the arrested person (As a Right).

-This section confers on the arrested person, the right to have his medical examination done.
+Section 54 of CrPC confers on the arrested person the right to have his medical examination done.

-Section 57 : This section says that a person detained in custody must be presented before the nearest magistrate within 24 hours of his arrest.
+Section 57 of CrPC says that a person detained in custody must be presented before the nearest magistrate within 24 hours of his arrest.
 The period of 24 hours does not include the time necessary for the journey from the place of arrest to the magistrate.